-Si application levels from S0 to S2 significantly decreased the soil Ni content in the Car fraction by 11.7% (from 15.2 mg Ni kg-1 soil to 13.5 mg Ni kg-1 soil) (Fig. 5).
-The decrease in the concentration of Ni in the carbonate form with an increase in the Si levels could potentially be explained by the competition between silicate (SiO4-4) and carbonate ions for binding with Ni+2 ions in the soil solution (Sparks et al., 2022).
-The SM biochars had no significant effect on the Car-Ni fraction whereas addition of RH biochars led to a significant increase in this fraction (Fig. 4).
+As there was no significant interaction effect between biochar type and Si levels on the Ni concentration in the Car fraction, only the significant individual main effects of biochar and Si levels are shown in Fig. 5.
+Changing the Si application levels from S0 to S2 significantly decreased the Ni content in the Car fraction by 11.7% (from 15.2 mg Ni kg-1 soil to 13.5 mg Ni kg-1 soil) (Fig. 5).
+The decrease in the concentration of Ni in the Car form with an increase in the Si levels could potentially be explained by the competition between silicate (SiO4-4) and carbonate ions for binding with Ni2+ ions in the soil solution (Sparks et al., 2022).
+The SM biochars had no significant effect on the Ni concentration in the Car fraction whereas addition of RH biochars led to a significant increase in the Ni concentration in this fraction (Fig. 5).
 Ippolito et al. (2017) found that addition of two biochars (pine [Pinus contorta] and tamarisk [Tamarix spp.]) to a soil contaminated by mining activities caused a significant increase in the soil Cd content bound to carbonates.
 They concluded that the reduction in Cd bioavailability may have been due to the ability of biochar to raise soil pH levels and induce the precipitation of CdCO3.
-Similarly, Yuan et al. (2011) proposed that the decrease in bioavailability of PTEs in soil amended by biochars derived from different crop residues might have been caused by the creation of metalcarbonate species and carbonate-surface functional group reactions, which could function as a mechanism for sequestration.
+Similarly, Yuan et al. (2011) proposed that the decrease in bioavailability of PTEs in soil amended by biochars derived from different crop residues might have been caused by the creation of metal-carbonate species and carbonate-surface functional group reactions, which could function as a mechanism for sequestration.

-\Numbers followed by same letters in each column and rows, in each section, are not significantly (P<0.05) different
+^{}Numbers followed by same letters in each column and rows, in each section, are not significantly (P<0.05) different

 Fig. 5.
-Effects of (a) biochars and (b) Si application levels on the soil Ni concentration (mg kg-1) in the carbonate-bound fraction after corn cultivation.
-Notes: C, control; SM300, sheep manure biochar produced at 300 °C; SM500, sheep manure biochar produced at 500 °C; RH300, rice husk biochar produced at 300 °C; RH500, rice husk biochar produced at 500 °C; S0, without Si addition; S1, application of 250 mg Si kg-1 soil; S2, application of 500 mg Si kg-1 soil. \ Numbers followed by same letters in each section, are not significantly (P<0.05) different.
+Main effects of (a) biochar type and (b) Si application levels on the Ni concentration (mg kg-1) in the Car fraction after corn cultivation.
+Notes: C, control; SM300, sheep manure biochar produced at 300 °C; SM500, sheep manure biochar produced at 500 °C; RH300, rice husk biochar produced at 300 °C; RH500, rice husk biochar produced at 500 °C; S0, without Si addition; S1, application of 250 mg Si kg-1 soil; S2, application of 500 mg Si kg-1 soil.
+Numbers followed by same letters in each section, are not significantly (P<0.05) different.